 To sift through the billions of pages of content on the web, Google’s bots crawl your website and index your pages.
 This is the only way Google knows which users will benefit from your content.

-To help get your content indexed, make sure to submit updated site maps through Google Console.
+To help get your content indexed, make sure to submit updated site maps through Google Search Console.

 And remember: the more quality blog posts and content you produce, the more pages will be indexed for your site.